 I am currently working on domestic scale paintings inspired by the beaches and landscapes of the most westerly corner of the Isle of Wight, within walking distance of my studio close to Freshwater Bay.
 These days I show my work primarily at Yarmouth Gallery, just four miles away in the tiny harbour town of Yarmouth.
 I also participate in IW Artists' annual Open Studios event.

-Previously I served several years as Artistic Director at Quay Arts, Newport, IW and managed a major refurbishment of the Centre during the 1990s, leading the acquisition, restoration and refurbishment of Jubilee Stores Workshops and The Rope Store, and creation of the Anthony Minghella studio theatre: raising funds and working with architect Tony Fretton on the project.
+Previously I served several years as Artistic Director at Quay Arts, Newport, IW and managed a major refurbishment of the Centre during the 1990s, leading to the acquisition, restoration and refurbishment of Jubilee Stores Workshops and The Rope Store, and creation of the Anthony Minghella studio theatre: raising funds and working with architect Tony Fretton on the project.